o3de/o3de.org/content/docs/userguide/mobile/android/setting-up-environment.md

 ---
-description: ' Set up your &ALYlong; environment to build your project for Android. '
+description: ' Set up your Amazon Lumberyard environment to build your project for Android. '
-title: Set up your environment to develop for Android with &ALY;
+title: Set up your environment to develop for Android with Lumberyard
 ---
 # Set up your environment to develop for Android with Lumberyard {#android-setting-up-environment}